skyprolk/Audio-DFK/README.md

 # 🚀 BARK INFINITY 🎶 🌈✨🚀 Updates Might be Here...

-⚡⚡⚡ Trying to iron out installation issues, immediateback is appreciated, I am here and in Bark Discord ⚡⚡⚡
+# ⚡⚡⚡ Trying to iron out installation issues, immediate feedback on problems is appreciated, I am here and in Bark Discord ⚡⚡⚡

 # 🌠 The Past: 🌠